The data in your blog posts ages whether you refresh them or not.

 Old, Not Wrong: Why This Is a Maintenance Problem

 Here is the honest framing, and it is the most important line in this study.
-When we checked each aged claim against the live source for evidence the number had actually changed, almost none had a confirmed contradiction.
+When we checked each aged claim against the live source for evidence the number had actually changed, most had no confirmed contradiction.
 The data is old.
-It is not, in most cases, demonstrably wrong yet.
+In most cases it is not yet demonstrably wrong.
+But a distinct slice has crossed the line: 163 claims, about 3% of the total, are stale as presented, a benchmark from 2019 to 2023 restated in a 2026 post as if it still described today.

 This is also why a date-stamp audit misses it.
 "Last updated" measures whether someone touched the page.
 It says nothing about whether the 2023 figure in paragraph nine is still the number you would cite today.